FarmBot-Docs/farmbot-genesis/v1.4/Extras/mods/monitor-resource-usage.md

 ---
 title: "Monitor Resource Usage"
 slug: "monitor-resource-usage"
-excerpt: "DIY instructions for monitoring the water and electricity your FarmBot uses"
+description: "DIY instructions for monitoring the water and electricity your FarmBot uses"
 ---

 * toc